 On the field after a mild brain injury

 Sports have come a long way, and rules are now in place to ensure kids are safe.
 More helmets are used, and referees no longer allow kids to go back on the field once they’ve been injured.
+If sports teams do not take measures to ensure the safety of their players then they could be sued, perhaps by this Deer Park injury attorney, for any resulting injury.
 A big challenge is working with children who want to return to sport immediately after injury.

 “Returning to play sports is one of the riskiest choices that can be made,” Katie said.